Prompt Engineering Techniques for Ecommerce Chatbots

 CONTEXT END

-This contextual information guides the chatbot in generating more relevant and accurate answers.
+This contextual information guides the chatbot to generate more relevant and accurate answers.

 Iterative Refinement